GMOD/jbrowse-components/website/docs/config_guide.md

 - `type` - we make this undefined, which removes it from the feature details
 - `newfield` - this generates a new field in the feature details

-## Using javascript for feature detail panels
+### Making sophisticated customizations to feature detail panels

-You can create a custom jexl callback in a plugin, and then use e.g.
+If your feature detail panel customization is complex, you can create a custom javascript function in a plugin that is registered with the jexl system e.g.

 ```js
 class MyPlugin {